 The procedure for applying them to the teeth is virtually the same.
 However because of the difference in thickness, when applying Lumineers there is almost never any trimming or drilling of the tooth and, therefore, no anesthesia or Novocain is used.
 The differences in the procedures, themselves, help determine the results desired.

-Of course, maybe the dentist deems that your teeth is already ideal and only needs little changes to it – that means Lumineer.
-If the dentist deems that your tooth needs greater changes then using a chisel or drill may be needed – that means Veneer.
+Of course, maybe our dentist in North Edmonton deems that your teeth is already ideal and only needs little changes to it – that means Lumineer.
+If our dentist deems that your tooth needs greater changes then using a chisel or drill may be needed – that means Veneer.
 It all depends upon what you want and what you hope to achieve after consultation.

 - For worn down, chipped or broken teeth caused by clenching of the jaw or grinding of the teeth.
 One medical study showed that if this habit is not stopped then the chances that the veneer will fail increases by 800%

 - For teeth with little enamel.
 This is because enamel is stronger than the veneer and will absorb and diffuse any forces to the veneer.
 If there is little enamel then the veneer will be bonded to the dentin (the portion of the tooth encased by enamel) which is weaker than the veneer and will increase the chances of the latter’s breaking or chipping.

 - For teeth that need strengthening.
 If your teeth need strengthening then they should be strengthened.
 If you have a bad skin condition then you could apply make-up to cover it, but it will not help correct the underlying problem.A dental veneer is much like the proper use of make-up; it will make it look better, but it may not address or rectify any underlying conditions that surround it.